 If you select Salesforce as your audience source, you’ll use the Salesforce audience builder, (available via our Salesforce advertising integration), to create rules that will identify your target accounts in Terminus.

 You can build your audience from the Campaign, Lead, Account, or Opportunity objects in Salesforce.
 Using standard or custom Salesforce fields on these objects, you can create rules to build your list of accounts to target.
 As data changes in your Salesforce instance, the audience will automatically update in Terminus via our nightly sync.

 For example, if you target Opportunity accounts where "Stage = Demo," then all the accounts in the Demo Stage will be brought in from Salesforce and will be part of your targeted account list for that tactic.
 As the Opportunity Stage of other accounts is changed to "Demo," new accounts will be automatically added or removed.

 When using Salesforce as your audience source, an account that moves to an "Inactive" status (due to changes in audience source rules and/or progression rule), will not be moved to an "Active" status again.
 For this reason, the of use highly dynamic fields (re: fields that are updated regularly), like "Lead Status" or "Engagio Minutes" is not recommended for this integration.
-Customers that have access to the Account Hub, however, can leverage dynamic field functionality when using Account Hub as their audience source.
+Customers that have access to Data Studio, however, can leverage dynamic field functionality when using Data Studio as their audience source.

 The Salesforce audience builder operates on Boolean logic, meaning you have the ability to layer on different Salesforce audience criteria (via "IS/IS NOT," "TRUE/FALSE," and "AND" operators) to get down to your desired list of target accounts.